saimdlx/Gitting-Over-It-with-ACM/AddName.md

 If you're here, you should be working to create a branch the following added:

-Name: Saim Ahmed
+Name:
-Major: Computer Science
+Major:
-From 1-10, how would you rate your experience with GitHub: 8 Write a joke here (make it funny): two guys walked into a bar
+From 1-10, how would you rate your experience with GitHub:
+Write a joke here (make it funny):